 How Facebook Saved the Military Spouse

-Back in 2007 during our first deployment, all my Army wife friends were on Myspace.
+Back in 2007, during my first deployment, all my Army wife friends were on Myspace.
 A lot of my friends from back home were there too.
-It was the place to be.
-During the deployment we would spend time together at the park, head home, put the kids to bed and then login to share photos, comments and update our music list.
+Myspace was the place to be.
+During the deployment, we would spend time together at the park, head home, put the kids to bed and then log in to share photos, comments and update our music list.
+Remember the Myspace music list?
 We took quizzes and looked for old friends.

 Back then I would log onto Facebook about once a week or so.
 It really wasn’t as popular even though people were posting there.

 These days, Facebook is still pretty popular.
 We can go on there and learn what our friends are up to, even if we haven’t seen them in years.
 We can join Facebook groups, share photos of our kids, and get annoyed by all the news and political posts that always seem so frustrating.

 Good or bad, Facebook has saved the Military Spouse.

 - They can share photos with their families back home.

 - They can stay in contact with friends from past duty stations.

 - They can learn about local events such as MOPS or what is going on through their local MWR.